csacre/yaml-builder-for-HA/README.md

     "var2": "value2"
 }
 ```
-Here below is the template to generate alerts for all my "humidity" sensors.
+Here below is the template to generate alerts for all "humidity" sensors.
-The zhumidity collection is defined here-above in the g.json file (using regex expression for selection)
+The "zhumidity" collection is defined here-above in the g.json file (using regex expression for selection)

 ```
 ###########################################